platdesign/uberdeploy/README.md

 The easiest way to deploy projects to your server.

 	$ uberdeploy create firstProject
 	$ cd firstProject
 	$ uberdeploy deploy

+All you need is *git*, *ssh*, a server where you can login via ssh and a project which likes to be deployed. ;)

 ##Install

-**Copy, paste to shell, enter**
+**Copy & paste to shell & enter**

 The following code downloads `install.sh` which will start a guided installation  on your machine.
-After that, you are ready to use uberdeploy without any configuration. =)
+After that, you are ready to use uberdeploy. =)

 	bash -c "$(curl -fsSL https://raw.githubusercontent.com/platdesign/uberdeploy/master/install.sh)"

 ##Example

-Go to a folder where you want to place your project
+Switch to a folder where you want to place your project

 	$ cd ~/allMyProjects

-Initialize a new project where all configuration will be done for you.
-Uberdeploy will create a new folder containing your project.
+Initialize a new project.

 	$ uberdeploy create myProject

 Switch to your new project.

 	$ cd myProject